scsketch/pagemaster-rn/README.md

 2. Tests are minimal for demonstration purposes (run `npm test`)

-3. The app has an ErrorBoundary that will catch uncaught errors and display a user friendly error page.
+3. ErrorBoundary will catch uncaught errors and display a user friendly error page.

+4. Search is debounced to prevent excessive API calls.

 ## Future Work

 1. Offline support to add/edit books and sync when back online.
 2. Additional unit tests, E2E tests using Detox.
-3. More specific accessibility features.
+3. More specific accessibility support.